-It was in such a special background that our last winter tour groups successfully finished their journey from Lhasa to turquoise Lake Yamdrok in 5 days.
+Our last winter tour groups successfully finished their journey from Lhasa to turquoise Lake Yamdrok in 5 days.
 Consisting of travelers from Brazil, Canada, the UK, Germany, and the US, etc., all of them had great fun there and enjoyed a special Tibet like no one did before.

-Let's take a glimpse of their adventure.
+Let's take a glimpse at their adventure.

 Visit the Potala Palace, the Most Iconic Building in Tibet